School of Arts and Communication

 Current and prospective students should feel free to contact any of these board members directly.
 The SOAC Student Advisory Board members offer their own unique view of the SOAC experience.

 Taylor Cox '15

-Taylor Cox is a junior from Snohomish, Wa. pursuing a Bachelors of Fine Arts in Graphic Design.
+Taylor Cox is a senior from Snohomish, Wa. pursuing a Bachelors of Fine Arts in Graphic Design.
 She is currently the Activities Director for Ordal’s Resident Hall Council (RHC) and is involved in PLU’s Dance Ensemble.
-She is studying away in Dubai during J-Term 2013 and is excited to further her education while immersing herself in another culture.

 Lauren Peterson '14

-Lauren Peterson is a senior from Nashville, TN, pursuing a Bachelors of Fine Arts in Printmaking.
+Lauren Peterson is a senior from Nashville, TN, graduating with a Bachelors of Fine Arts in Printmaking this December.
 She is involved in PLU’s Dance Ensemble and works as a Student Intern in the Office of Alumni and Constituent Relations.
 On any given night, she can be found in one of the various studios of Ingram Hall.
-Lauren plans to attend PLU's Masters of Arts in Education program so she may teach Elementary Art.
-Her activities outside of PLU include being a member of the University Student Museum Advisory Committee with the Museum of Glass in Tacoma. email@example.com
+Lauren plans to attend PLU’s Masters of Arts in Education program so she may teach Elementary Art.
+Her activities outside of PLU include being a member of the University Student Museum Advisory Committee with the Museum of Glass in Tacoma. firstname.lastname@example.org

 Valery Jorgensen '15